VitaminDcodes/nav_way/README.md

 Path	/planned_path	Full smoothed path
 Odometry	/odom	Robot position
-LaserScan	/scan	For obstacle avoidance visualization Algorithms Explained
+LaserScan	/scan	For obstacle avoidance visualization Algorithms & Design Choices
-1.** Path Smoothing (Cubic Spline)**
+🔹1 Path Smoothing (Cubic Spline Interpolation)

-Discrete waypoints are interpolated using cubic splines to generate a smooth, continuous curve.

-Benefits:
+Robots cannot follow sharp waypoint corners.
+Thus, we use cubic spline interpolation, producing a curve that is:

+Continuous

+Differentiable

+Smooth in curvature

+This improves both tracking accuracy and vehicle stability.

+Key advantages:

-Removes sharp corners
+Removes discontinuities

-Better for tracking

-More realistic robot motion
+Generates realistic motion

-2.** Time-Parameterized Trajectory**

-Each smoothed point is given a timestamp based on robot speed:
+Works well with Pure Pursuit

+🔹2 Trajectory Generation (Time Parameterization)

+The smoothed path is converted into a trajectory with timestamps.

+For each pair of points:

+distance = √((x₂−x₁)² + (y₂−y₁)²)
-t(i+1) = t(i) + distance / velocity
+dt = distance / desired_velocity

-Outputs:
+t += dt

+This yields:

-(x, y, t, v)
+(x, y, t, velocity)

-3. **Pure Pursuit Controller**

-A geometric tracking controller.

-Steps:
+Why important?

+The robot knows where it should be at any time

+Enables velocity profiling

+Helps evaluate tracking performance

+🔹3 Pure Pursuit Controller (Main Tracking Algorithm)

+Pure Pursuit is a geometric tracking controller widely used in autonomous robots.

+How it works:

-Find a point on the path at lookahead distance L
+Select a lookahead point on the trajectory

-Compute steering angle:
+Compute directional error:

-heading_error = atan2(target - robot)
+heading_error = atan2(target_y - y, target_x - x) - robot_yaw

+Compute angular velocity:

 angular_z = k * heading_error

-Linear speed decreases during sharp turns
+Adjust linear speed during turns for stability.

-Advantages:

-Smooth
+Why we choose Pure Pursuit:

-Simple
+Simple yet powerful

+Provides smooth tracking

+Robust to minor noise

-Works extremely well on differential-drive robots
+Works well for differential-drive robots

+This method allows the robot to behave like it is "pulling itself" toward a point on the path.

- 4. **Obstacle Avoidance (Extra Credit)**
+⭐4 Obstacle Avoidance (Extra Credit Requirement)

-LiDAR (/scan) is used to generate a repulsive vector:
+LaserScan data is used to compute a repulsive vector field:

+Obstacles closer than a threshold exert repulsive influence

+Repulsive direction is combined with the pure pursuit direction:

-Final heading = goal_heading + repulsive_heading
+final_heading = goal_heading + repulsive_heading

+If any obstacle is extremely close, robot’s velocity → 0 (safety stop)

+This creates a lightweight but effective local avoidance layer.

 Robot slows down and turns away from close obstacles.